Siniyah Island

-Part of the large C6th-C7th pearl fishing and trading town found on Siniyah Island.
+Part of the large 6th and 7th centuries pearl fishing and trading town found on Siniyah Island.

 Siniyah Island (Jazīrat as Sīnīyah, جزيرة السينية) is a natural island situated off the coast of the Emirate of Umm Al Quwain in the United Arab Emirates (UAE).
-It is the site of the oldest pearl fishing town in the Persian Gulf, as well as of an Eastern Christian Monastery and Bishop's Palace.
+It is the site of the oldest pearl fishing town in the Persian Gulf, and of an Eastern Christian Monastery and Bishop's Palace.
 The island's name means 'flashing lights', thought to be a reference to the harsh sunlight of the area.

 Siniyah has been identified through recent archaeological and archival work as the potential centre of the lost ancient town and region of Tu'am or Tawwam, with the name Tu'am ultimately derived from St Thomas the Apostle of the East.

 A gold coin of the Roman Emperor Tiberius, found at Siniyah, connects Rome to Ed Dur.

 Abandonment

 Following several distinct periods of human occupation, Siniyah was eventually abandoned in the 1820s as a result of British bombardment of the settlement as part of the Persian Gulf campaign of 1819, in which a British expeditionary force blew up the town of Ras Al Khaimah before destroying fortifications and the larger boats of the towns of Umm Al Quwain, Ajman, Fasht, Sharjah, Abu Hail, and Dubai on 17 and 18 January 1820.

 Julian Walker's 1955 survey of the land borders of the Emirates notes a ruined village on Siniyah Island, named Mallah, while J. G. Lorimer earlier noted Mallah as having an abandoned fort and the village of Siniyah with an old mosque.
 Lorimer claims the population abandoned Siniyah due to a lack of water resources.